College for Adults Nursing Degree at St. Catherine University

 The St. Catherine University nursing program is designed for adults who want to earn their nursing degree in a hybrid format.

-Become a registered nurse (RN) — in a learning environment that embraces multicultural and social justice perspectives on health and healing.
-St. Kate's offers the Bachelor of Science in Nursing (BSN) degree program through a hybrid of online instruction, face-to-face instruction on our St. Paul, Minnesota campus, and hands-on clinical experiences at leading Twin Cities-area hospitals.
+Become a registered nurse (RN) — in a learning environment that embraces holistic, multicultural, and social justice perspectives on health and healing.
+St. Kate's offers the Bachelor of Science in Nursing (BSN) program through a hybrid of online instruction, face-to-face instruction on our St. Paul, Minnesota campus, and hands-on clinical experiences at leading Twin Cities-area hospitals.

 In addition to the College for Adults BSN program, which is open to women and men, St. Kate’s offers two other options for students seeking to become registered nurses: a Bachelor of Science in Nursing offered weekdays in the College for Women and a Master of Science in Nursing: Entry-Level for people who have completed bachelor’s degrees in other disciplines and are seeking to make a career change into nursing.

-After finishing your BSN at St. Kate's, you can continue on in a Master of Science in Nursing and Doctor of Nursing Practice degree, with Pediatric nurse practitioner, nurse educator, and dual-degree options.
+After finishing your BSN at St. Kate's, you can continue on with a Master of Science in Nursing and Doctor of Nursing Practice degree, with Pediatric Nurse Practitioner, Nurse Educator, and Dual-Degree options.

 Important Essential Abilities

 For successful admission and continuance in St. Catherine University’s prelicensure nursing programs, a specific set of essential cognitive, sensory, communication, psychomotor, and behavioral/ emotional/spiritual health abilities are required to be performed with or without reasonable accommodations.
 Read the full requirements.